Listen to the Podcast:

 Chandra: Thank you, Navin.
 Thank you, Chris, for having me.
 It’s been a true joy to talk about communities, Poshmark, and the power of entrepreneurship.
 Really appreciate it.

 Thank you both, gentlemen, it’s been legendary hanging out with both of you and I hope we get a chance to speak again soon.

-Thanks for joining us with Navin Chaddha, Managing Director of Mayfield, and me, podcaster and author, Christopher Lochhead.
+Thanks for joining us with Navin Chaddha, Managing Partner of Mayfield, and me, podcaster and author, Christopher Lochhead.
 You can find me on the internet at Lochhead.com.
 Conscious VC is presented by Mayfield.
 Visit Mayfield.com, where you can learn more about the five pillars of conscious capital and much more.
 Thanks again for pressing play.